caustee/hugo/content/post/2017-04-06-new-website-powered-by-jekyll.md

 Go ahead and try it!
 But first measure the resources used by your current setup to see if it makes a different to you.

 Edit: I've removed the YouTube iframe because it added 500KB to the webpage unnecessarily, now this page has less than 700KB.
 I got inspired by [this article](http://idlewords.com/talks/website_obesity.htm) and I'm trying to help.

+2024 Edit: After switching to Hugo and Github Pages the total size is 158KB and load 228ms.
+[Not too bad](https://www.youtube.com/watch?v=UKpMhn07cxA).